MarKubil/Chalange1_accessibility/README.md

 ## Description

 In this Horiseon static HTMl, CSS website I have refactored code to meet accessibility standards and also added some responsive website design.

+Link to live page: [Click here](https://markubil.github.io/Code_Refactor/)

 ![The Horiseon webpage.](assets/images/01-html-css-git-challenge-demo.png)